 “At Hanes, we strive to create clothing so comfortable, you can’t even feel it,” said Hanes Brands spokesperson Bethany Millbright speaking with reporters at company headquarters.
 “And nothing says relaxed and at ease than Hanes’ OxyCotton clothing.
 You almost feel nothing.”

-Ms. Millbright was unwilling to reveal how their latest line of undergarments make “you almost feel nothing,” but said that the products will hopefully be released by this next summer pending FDA approval.
+Ms. Millbright was unwilling to reveal how their latest line of undergarments makes “you almost feel nothing,” but said that this next summer would hopefully release the products pending FDA approval.